nickhuber/website/content/blog/project-management-history.rst

 change our focus into what the industry would start to coin "SD-WAN".
 We all of a sudden had a big feature on our hands.
-A long time was spent planning this feature and during development problems were found and things had to be changed.
-Things had to be changed multiple times.
+A long time was spent planning this feature and during development problems were found and things had to be changed. *Things had to be changed multiple times*.

 .. class:: aside
 .. [#]